zpainter/iassist/content/about/general-assembly-minutes-2010.md

 9. Constitutional and structural reform - M. Wright
 ---------------------------------------------------

-A proposal for next year\'s AGM will refocus the standing committees.
+A proposal for next year's AGM will refocus the standing committees.
 The organization is no longer about paper publications but about community and communication.